MarkGotLasagna/FlexBOT/README.md

 - `/r` to __play__ a __random__ audio source
 - `/p` to __play__ an audio source

-The `/p` command's syntax is `/p ogg:audioSource.ogg`, meaning it only accepts an argument called `ogg`, it being the audio source to be played.
+The `/p` command's syntax is `/p ogg:audioSource.ogg`, meaning it only accepts an argument called `ogg`, it being the _audio source to be played_.
 An autocompletion utility is provided to facilitate user input.</br>

-`/r` is a particular fun way to play audio in the voice channel as it does not have an autocomplete function: secret audio sources not accessible directly with `/p` can be played this way.</br></br>
+`/r` is a particular _fun_ way to play audio in the voice channel as it does not have an autocomplete function: secret audio sources not accessible directly with `/p` can be played this way.</br></br>
 Some __error handling__ is present.</br>
 You can change the messages to be printed if your command fails, e.g.:
-- `notInVoice = "`🚫`: not in a voice channel"`  the user issuing the command is not connected to a voice channel
+- `notInVoice = "🚫: not in a voice channel"`
-- `notFound = "`🚫`: not an audio source"` if the `ogg` argument is invalid
+- `notFound = "🚫: not an audio source"`
 - ...

 __Logging__ is also present:</br>
-- the `Timer()` class will allow you to time events by simply calling `myTempo.start()` to start the timing and `myTempo.stop()` to stop it, printing to console the elapsed time
+- the `Timer()` class will allow you to _time events_ by simply calling `myTempo.start()` to start the timing and `myTempo.stop()` to stop it, printing to console the elapsed time
-- `printInColor(arg1,arg2)` will allow you to print colored text to tag important events during code execution
+- `printInColor(arg1,arg2)` will allow you to _print colored text_ to tag important events during code execution

 ## Dependencies (Linux)
 Dependencies are defined in the [Pipfile](/Pipfile).</br>